Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ARKG needs ciphertext integrity only to ensure correctness, not for security.
-Extendable-output functions used as the `Hash` parameter SHOULD still be instantiated with an output length appropriate for the desired security level, in order to not leak information about the `Sub-KEM` shared secret key.
+Extendable-output functions used as the `Hash` parameter SHOULD still be instantiated with an output length appropriate for the desired security level, in order to not leak information about the `Sub-Kem` shared secret key.

 ~~~pseudocode